10 Most Dangerous Cities in Mississippi (2023 Update)

 |Violent crime rate:||515.7 per 100k people|

 |Average household income:||$32,072|

-Vicksburg is primarily known for the site of the Battle of Vicksburg, a pivotal conflict in the Civil War for the Union.
-Vickburg’s National Military Park commemorates the conflict and honors the soldiers who died and is arguably the biggest attraction the town has to offer.
+Vicksburg is primarily known as the site of the Battle of Vicksburg, a pivotal conflict in the Civil War for the Union.
+Vicksburg’s National Military Park commemorates the conflict and honors the soldiers who died.
+It is arguably the biggest attraction the town has to offer.

 8. Gulfport, MS